topisteronyango/maze_project/README.md

 - Joseph Aboagye ...
 [Twitter](https://twitter.com/home?lang=en)

 ## The goal of this project is to create a game in 3D using raycasting !
 This was designed for kids so that it could improve their spatial recognition and analytical skills.
-We are looking forward to implement features that includes each age, suggestions are welcomed!😋
+We are looking forward to implement features that includes each age, suggestions are welcomed!😋😋

 ## Keyboard Keys for Players